 The resort’s Palo Verde Spa & Apothecary, which had just opened on the day of our visit, is a light and airy space, anchored by seven treatment rooms, an outdoor hydrotherapy pool, relaxation lounges with eucalyptus steam rooms and its signature Desert Blending Bar.
 This is where, at the start of my True Essence Massage, I custom-blended my Body Bliss oil – a combo of citrus in arnica oil – under the expert guidance of my therapist and with the help of a specialty iPad app.

 Dinner at Weft & Warp Art Bar + Kitchen was a delicious end to our overnight.
 I could have pressed my face up to the glass of the exhibition kitchen and watched the culinary masterminds behind it work all night.

 Instead, we kicked back at a cozy corner table and tucked into a meal that started with charred elote, drizzled in aioli and cotija cheese, and goat cheese dumplings before moving on to whole trout grilled on the plancha with a side of blistered Shishito peppers and, naturally, finishing off with a chocolate sticky toffee cake drenched in vanilla ice cream and dates for dessert.
 I should note here that the menu changes frequently to reflect the bounty of the season, so while you might not find these exact dishes when you visit, I'm sure you'll find something equally as delicious.

 The restaurant is named after the artistic tapestry of the Sonoran Desert – “weft” and “warp” are types of weaving structures.
 And so the thought behind the name is really two-fold.
-There’s a nod to area culture, of course, but it’s also a representation of Chef Adam Sheff’s menu, which plaits indigenous ingredients together with on-trend culinary techniques.
+There’s a nod to area culture, of course, but it’s also a representation of the chef's menu, which plaits indigenous ingredients together with on-trend culinary techniques.